winitzki/scall/tutorial/programming_dhall.md

 Similar code would be written for `LeibnizUnequal T a b` when `T` is a union type and the values `a` and `b` are from different parts of the union.
 Then we would apply `k` to a function `f` defined via a suitable `merge` expression instead of `if/then/else`.

-We note that this sort of code for `LeibnizUnequal T a b` is possible only if we are able to distinguish values of type `T` at run time via `Bool`-valued functions or via `merge` expressions.
+We note that this sort of code for `LeibnizUnequal T a b` is possible only if we are able to distinguish values of type `T` at _run time_ via `Bool`-valued functions or via `merge` expressions.
 This is a stronger requirement than just being able to find out whether two values of type `T` are equal.
-Dhall does not support `Bool`-valued comparisons for primitive types such as `Double` or `Text`.
+Dhall does not support `Bool`-valued comparisons for types such as `Double` or `Text`.
 So, it is impossible to write Dhall code with type `LeibnizUnequal Text "abc" "def"` or `LeibnizUnequal Double 0.1 0.2`.
 (However, it is perfectly possible to implement values of equality types such as `LeibnizEqual Text "abc" "abc"` and `LeibnizEqual Double 0.1 0.1`, as we have already seen.)

 The existence of types whose values cannot be compared at run time is not due to a limitation of Dhall.
-Even though comparisons for strings or for `Double` numbers could be implemented in another revision of Dhall without significant work, there are types that cannot be efficiently compared at run time.
+Even though comparisons for strings or for `Double` numbers could be implemented in another revision of Dhall, there are types that cannot be efficiently compared at run time.
 A simple example is the function type `T = Natural → Bool`.
 Two functions of that type are `x = λ(n : Natural) → Natural/isZero (Natural/subtract 10000 n)` and `y = λ(_ : Natural) → True`.